Job Function: Washington DC

 Language- Reading, Written, and Oral/Spoken

-- Prior relevant international field work experience performed in-country is highly desired.
+- Prior relevant international fieldwork experience performed in-country and/or completion of one or more semesters of education abroad is highly desired.

-- Advanced knowledge and competence in one or more of NDI's international development disciplines, e.g. political campaigns, elections, community organizing, technology innovation, etc.
+- Basic knowledge and competence in one or more of NDI's international development disciplines, e.g. political campaigns, elections, community organizing, technology/innovation, etc.

 - Strong analytical and judgment skills for identifying problems, drawing conclusions, determining options for resolution, and recommending next steps.